Tymotex/Nand2Tetris/jack-compiler/README.md

     - There's probably no need to do this.
 * Try to get `test-files` working with `ctest`.
-* The Parser should probably have a delegator function that has a big switch-case stack that decides which compileXXX command to call.
-Ie. this should be placed in Parser instead of JackCompiler, since it's needed there.
+* The CompilationEngine should probably have a delegator function that has a big switch-case stack that decides which compileXXX command to call.
+Ie. this should be placed in CompilationEngine instead of JackCompiler, since it's needed there.
 * Have another read over 10.3 after getting something simple done Eg. Main.jack.

 2. Implement tokeniser and ensure you pass all 3 tests for *T.xml